zitadel/zitadel/docs/docs/legal/support-services.md

 ### Support request

 CAOS agrees to handle support incidents in the following scenarios:

-1. ZITADEL Cloud software or configuration as provided by CAOS contains errors or critical security-related issues
+1. Service, product or configuration as provided by CAOS contains errors or critical security-related issues
-2. ZITADEL Cloud requires upgrades or changes through the customer
+2. Service or product requires upgrades or changes through the customer
-3. ZITADEL Cloud have incorrect or missing documentation
+3. Service or product has incorrect or missing documentation

 Support features include:

-- Answer questions regarding usage of specific features or configurations of ZITADEL Cloud
+- Answer questions regarding usage of specific features or configurations
-- Provide high-level suggestions regarding appropriate usage, features or configurations of ZITADEL Cloud functionality and configuration
+- Provide high-level suggestions regarding appropriate usage, features or configurations
 - Assist in troubleshooting of issues to isolate potential root cause
 - Document and advise alternative solutions for reported defects

-Excluded are broader consulting & customer-specific engineering requests regarding use of ZITADEL Cloud.
-Moreover first level support requests by Customer’s end users must be handled by the Customer directly.
+Excluded are broader consulting & customer-specific engineering requests regarding use of our products and services.
+Moreover support requests from Customer’s end users must be handled by the Customer directly.

 ### Support service process